trello-talk/tacobot.app/docs/guide/README.md

 Before you can use Taco, you will need to [invite him](/bot) to your Discord server.
 Make sure you use commands in a channel that Taco can both **read** and **send** messages from.

-In order to have the best user experience, Taco is best with the following permissions:
+In order to have the best user experience, Taco should have the following permissions:
 - `Manage Webhooks`
 - `Embed Links`
 - `Manage Messages`